amoldhamale1105/Scorpion/README.md

 A multi-threaded kernel built in protected mode for the x86 architecture

 # Build and test instructions
 The current version of the kernel code is WIP.
-It jumps infinitely once loaded at 1M in memory
-gcc cross compiler is built for the kernel
-execute the shell script build.sh to set the env variables needed for the cross compiler and generate the os.bin using make config
-load the binary in the qemu emulator using qemu-system-x86_64 -hda ./os.bin
-No output seen at the current dev stage since the kernel jumps infinitely after loading.
+ReadMe is NOT UP TO DATE.
+Will be updated soon
+For now, please follow the commit history on this project to get an idea of the progress and the point at which the kernel is
+Feel free to drop in suggesstions if any